threefoldtech/web3gw/examples/threelang/tfgrid/zdb.md

 # ZDB Example

-- This example deployes, gets, and deletes a ZDB workload on the tfgrid.
+- This example deploys, gets, and deletes a ZDB workload on the tfgrid.

 !!tfgrid.core.login
 	mnemonic: 'YOUR MNEMONICS'